tl2cents/Wagner-Algorithms/README.md

 | Tromp-Equix41  | 9.01  | 150,400       | 147,700       | 144.24        |

+**Remark.** As the runner-up in the Zcash miner optimization contest (see https://zcashminers.org/submissions), Tromp’s implementation of $`\textsf{Equihash}(200,9)`$ incorporates numerous carefully engineered optimizations, including the choice of near-optimal bucket sizes, layer-specific tuning of $`\textsf{merge}`$ functions, and compact index-pointer representations.
+The winning implementation applied even more aggressive low-level optimizations, such as hand-crafted assembly and architecture-specific tuning.
+In contrast, our work does not aim to produce a highly optimized or practically competitive $`\textsf{Equihash}`$ solver.
+Instead, our goal is to demonstrate the effectiveness of the new algorithmic techniques introduced in this paper.
+Accordingly, our implementation uses straightforward C++ templates without architecture-specific or assembly-level optimizations, yet it already achieves performance reasonably close to existing optimized implementations.

-> The current implementations of the sorting algorithm and the linear-scan procedure still have substantial room for optimization, which explains the noticeable performance gap between the standard $\textsf{CIP}$ implementation and Tromp’s implementation.
+> The current implementations of the sorting algorithm and the linear-scan procedure still have substantial room for optimization, which explains the noticeable performance gap between the standard $\textsf{CIP}$ implementation and Tromp’s implementation (CIP).
 Further details can be found in the directory [advanced-cip](./advanced-cip/).